HandsOnDataViz/book/github/fork-highcharts/README.md

 16) In your GitHub repo, click the new data-scatter.csv file to inspect the changes.
 Then go to your live website tab and refresh to see the updated scatter chart. ** Be patient** during busy periods, when changes make take up to 1 minute to appear.

 ## Learn more
+- To solve problems, see the [Fix Common GitHub and Code Errors](../fix) chapter in this book.
 - See more [Highcharts Templates](../highcharts) in this book
 - Highcharts Demos http://highcharts.com/demo and Highcharts Docs http://www.highcharts.com/docs
 - GitHub Pages features and tutorial, https://pages.github.com